PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   :param str selector: Select queries based on this property.
   :param {str} selectors: A lua table of selectors.
 Only queries matching all selectors are shown
   :param int num: Show a maximum of ``num`` recent queries+responses, default is 10.
+  :param table options: A table with key: value pairs with options described below.

+  Options:

+  * ``outputFile=path``: string - Write the output of the command to the supplied file, instead of the standard output.

 .. function:: setVerbose(verbose)